Recycling and Waste Prevention Events

 Hello, Could my secondary school be involved in the hotbin trial?
 We are acting as a case study school for Wastebusters and would like to include this as part of our recycling venture.

-Karen Crockford asked 19 days ago
+Karen Crockford asked about 1 month ago

 We are currently running a Schools HotBin Trial but I will need to check whether we are still able to add additional schools.